Saloni-FED/Glamour-Groove/README.md

 # Glamour-Groove
-An Ecommerce Website using ReactJs , Node js , Express js and Mongodb
+An Ecommerce Website using ReactJs , Node js , Redux Toolkit , Tailwind CSS , Express js and Mongodb
 # GlamourGroove ❤️

 GlamourGroove is an online clothing store that brings the latest fashion trends right to your fingertips.
 Dive into a world of elegance and style.
 From casual wear to haute couture, our curated collection caters to every fashion enthusiast.